stheakanath/starblender/README.md

 You'll need to have IDL in order to do the server side work, in addition to your SLIT Z-SPEC files, for program analysis.

-Program Details
+Main Program Details
 ---------------

 - __ColorMagnitude_ZQualities.py__ Prints the Z-Qualities from -2 to 4 on a graph for analysis.
 See Siemens paper above.
 - __Distance_Velocity.py__ Runs a simulation of the Distance vs Velocity over time.
 - __FITStablesheadersreader.py__ Converts the FITS raw file for analysis.
-- __FITStablesheadersreader.py__ Converts the FITS raw file for analysis.
-- __FITStablesheadersreader.py__ Converts the FITS raw file for analysis.
+- __coaddition.pro__ Coadds the starts for larger star magnitude (Key algorithm invented).
+- __coaddition.py__ Python version of above program.

+Other programs are used for FITS and Z-SPEC file handling/setup for coaddition and star blending.